DTJF/libpruio/src/doc/_3_pins.md

 or just configure a pull-up or pull-down resistor, there're three
 methods:

--# \ref sSecCustom: configure at boot time the desired mode in an overlay -# \ref sSecUniversal: configure at boot time multiple custom modes in an overlay, and switch at runtime -# \ref sSecLKM: load the kernel module, and switch at runtime
+-# \ref sSecCustom -> configure at boot time the desired mode in an overlay -# \ref sSecUniversal -> configure at boot time multiple custom modes in an overlay, and switch at runtime -# \ref sSecLKM -> load the kernel module, and switch at runtime

 Each method has its advantages and downsides.
 The first two are save and documented, but unflexible.
 There is no fixed border between them,